-Seine netting was conducted at the boat launch sites of all the watershed watch lakes of the 2009 field season to help expand our knowledge of each lake beyond just its chemistry.
+Seine netting was conducted at the boat launch sites of all the watershed watch lakes of the 2011 field season to help expand our knowledge of each lake beyond just its chemistry.
 Netting was conducted in July and August to avoid disturbing sensitive nesting, and breeding sites.
-A good variety of game fish and bait fish were found at all boat launch sites, except one, and the species summary can be found in Table 1.
+A good variety of game fish and bait fish were found at all boat launch site in Sharbot Lake Provincial Park and the species summary can be found in the chart below.

 The majority of the individual fish captured with the seine net are bait fish such as minnows and cyprinids; some juvenile and adult game fish were also caught.
 Both groups (bait fish and juvenile game fish) tend to stick close to shore to avoid predation from larger fish that can be found in deeper waters.
-Near shore areas may also contain aquatic vegetation which is ideal camouflage for all sizes of fish that are either hiding from predators, or waiting to surprise prev, explaining why some adult game fish were caught.
+Near shore areas may also contain aquatic vegetation which is ideal camouflage for all sizes of fish that are either hiding from predators, or waiting to surprise prey, explaining why some adult game fish were caught.